JamesIves/JamesIves/README.md

 </p>

-<samp>Software Engineer from London that loves all things front-end, design, and automation.
-Currently an Engineering Lead @ Blizzard Entertainment.</samp>
+<samp>Software Engineer from London that loves all things front-end, design, and automation.</samp>

 ## 👋 Recent